lumeland/lume.land/docs/advanced/faq.md

 ## Why are HTTP imports better than JSR imports?

-JSR isn't a bad product, but it's not the solution that the JavaScript ecosystem needs.
-The principal problem of JSR is that it's a copy of NPM (a "superset of NPM" as it was advertised) and reproduces the same mistakes:
+[JSR](https://jsr.io/) is the package registry created by Deno to address some limitations of HTTP imports.
+I don't think it's a bad product, but definitely it's not the solution that the JavaScript ecosystem needs.
+The principal problem of JSR is that it's a copy of NPM (a _superset of NPM_ as it was advertised).
+It lacks most of the great features that HTTP imports provide, and reproduces the same mistakes of NPM:

-- It's **incompatible with Web standards and import maps**.
+- It's **incompatible with Web standards and import maps** due its opacity and complex module resolution.
 You can't simply import modules stored on disk or HTTP.
 This led Deno to create the property `links` in the `deno.json` file only for this specific use case, but it's more limited and less straightforward than import maps.
 - It's **centralized and vendor lock-in**.
 This means that if JSR stops working, it's blocked in your country or becomes evil, there's no easy exit.
+In the same way that Deno deprecated `deno.land/x`, there is no guarantee that the same thing won't happen to JSR.
 We have the experience of NPM being maintained by VC funding for years and acquired then by Microsoft.
 JSR is not a company, but it's operated by one (Deno), and the governance board consists of members from other companies.
-In the same way that Deno deprecated `deno.land/x`, there is no guarantee that the same thing won't happen to JSR.
 - With HTTP imports it's easy to import a **stable version or a hash commit**, which is great because it allows us to test a new feature and provide feedback easily without the pressure of releasing a new version.
 This decentralized